karllhughes/learn/_posts/2022-08-12-understanding-the-role-of-technology-evangelists.md

 ### 3. Expect to Pay the Big Bucks

 You can’t hire someone with the experience of a developer and expect to pay them a marketing manager’s salary.
 A specialist role such as this will cost you a pay rate similar to a senior developer or even more.
+To promote an available Technology Evangelist role in your company, you can post a job listing on [DevRel Careers](https://devrelcareers.com/post).